Introduction to Linear Structural Models (LISREL)

 Various handouts provided by the tutor

-The course is offered once every two years and will be organised again in November 2019, provided the minimum number of 7 participants has been reached.
+The course is offered once every two years and will be organised again in the autumn of 2021, provided the minimum number of 7 participants has been reached.

 PhD candidates (Promovendi) of FHML, MaCSBIO, M41 and MERLN: not applicable.